papierkorp/arcadebattle/docs/gameidea.md

 ## Effects

+- Immediate
     - Direct Damage
         - Execution: `Immediately kill the enemy while below 10% health`
         - Finisher: `adds bonus damage if enemy is low`
         - BuffTurnBonusDamage: `Bonus Damage to amount of all remaining Buff Turns`
         - DebuffTurnBonusDamage: `Bonus Damage to Amount of all remaining Debuff Turns of Enemy`
         - Pierce: `ingore shield effects`
     - Recovery
-    - Heal: `Immediately restores health based on power stat`
         - Heal Over Time (HOT): `Restores health at the start of each turn`
-    - Lifeleech: `Gain 50% of your Damage in Health`
         - BuffHeal: `Stronger direct heal but remove one random buff`
+        - BuffHeal2: `Heal based on the number of Buffs`
+        - DebuffCleanse: `Remove the same number of Debuffs as the enemy currently has`
         - HealthCleanse: `Pay 10% of your current health to remove a random Debuff`
     - Status Management
         - Cleanse: `Removes all negative effects from the target`
         - Dispel: `Removes all positive effects from the target`
         - ExtendBuffs: `+1 Turn for each 10 Total Power`
         - ExtendDebuffs: `+1 Turn for each 10 Total Power`
         - ReduceBuffs: `-1 Turn for each 10 Total Power`
         - ReduceDebuffs: `-1 Turn for each 10 Total Power`
+- Duration
     - Defensive Buffs
+        - Heal Over Time (HOT): `Restores health at the start of each turn`
+        - Lifeleech: `Gain 50% of your Damage in Health`
         - Block Debuffs: `Prevents new debuffs from being applied while active`
         - evasion: `50% Chance to dont get damage`
         - Shield: `Create a shield that absorbs damage equal to 25% of max health`
         - Resistance: `50% Chance to block an incoming Debuff`
         - Immunity: `Receive 50% less damage`
         - Adapation: `Receive 10% less Damage from repeated sources`
     - Offensive Buffs
         - critical strike: `50% Chance to double the damage`
         - IncPower: `Increases damage output by 50%`
         - Fury: `each attack increases damage of next attack`
         - reflect damage: `Reflect 50% of the damage you Receive`
     - Debuffs
-    - Bleeding: `Applies a damaging effect that deals damage at the start of each turn`
+        - DOT: `Applies a damaging effect that deals damage at the start of each turn`
         - Weaken: `Reduces target's damage output by 50%`
         - BlockBuffs: `Prevents the target from receiving buffs and healing effects`
         - ReduceHealing: `Reduces all healing received by 50%`
         - Vulnerability: `Receive 50% more damage`
         - Confusion: `50% Chance to miss the skill`
         - Distraction: `50% Chance to attack itself`

 # Statistics